owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 How to Upgrade Your ownCloud Server
 ===================================

-We recommend that you keep your ownCloud server upgraded regularly installing all point releases and major releases, without skipping any of them, as doing so increases the risk of errors.
+We recommend that you keep your ownCloud server up to date.

-- Major releases are 8.0, 8.1, 8.2, 9.0, 9.1, and 10.0.
-- Point releases are intermediate releases for each major release, e.g., 8.0.9, 8.1.3, and |version|.

 When an update is available for your ownCloud server, you will see a notification at the top of your ownCloud Web interface.
 When you click the notification, it will bring you here.